AI-Riksarkivet/htrflow/docs/getting_started/installation.md

   - ./.cache:/app/models                     # Models cache
 ```

 - **`./examples/images/pages:/app/input`**: Maps your local `examples/images/pages` directory to `/app/input` inside the container.
-This is where HTRFlow reads input images.
+This is where HTRflow reads input images.
 - **`./output-volume:/app/outputs`**: Maps to `/app/outputs` inside the container for output files.
 - **`./logs-volume:/app/logs`**: Maps to `/app/logs` inside the container for application logs.
 - **`./examples/pipelines:/app/pipeline`**: Provides pipeline configuration files to the container.